 Welcome Future Cadets to Air Force ROTC Detachment 630

-Congratulations on your decision to join the AFROTC program at Detachment 630, hosted at Kent State University.
+Congratulations on your decision to join the AFROTC program at Detachment (Det) 630, hosted at Kent State University (KSU).
 We look forward to meeting you and helping you achieve your goal of becoming a commissioned officer in the world's greatest Air Force!

 Class Registration at your university

-KSU, Akron, YSU, CSU, and Mount Union: Your academic advisor will be able to register you for both the freshman level Air Force ROTC aerospace science class and leadership lab.
-The two freshman level classes are Heritage and Values and 100 level Leadership Laboratory.
-Both classes need to be taken during the semester if the student is seeking a commission in the Air Force.
-If your college adviser needs more information about AFROTC for Northeast Ohio schools, he or she should contact the Det 630 front office at 330-672-8215.
+University of Akron, Cleveland State University, Kent State University, University of Mount Union, and Youngstown State University: Your academic advisor will help you register for both the freshman level Air Force ROTC Aerospace Studies class and leadership lab.
+The two freshman level classes include the lecture Heritage and Values and 100 level Leadership Laboratory.
+Both the lecture and lab need to be taken during the semester if the student is seeking a commission in the Air Force.
+Fill out the KSU Cross Registration Form found above (KSU students are excluded from this requirement).
+If your college advisor needs more information about AFROTC for Northeast Ohio schools, he or she should contact the Det 630 front office at 330.672.8215.
+Use the Schedule of Classes to find the CRN, course, and section numbers that you will need to register.

-Hiram, Baldwin Wallace, and CWRU: In order to attend AFROTC Classes at Detachment 630 you must cross register for the Aerospace Studies and Leadership Laboratory classes before the start of the semester through Cleveland State University.
-Both classes are a requirement to be eligible for scholarships and eventually a commission in the USAF.
-This process can be explained through several steps listed below:
+Baldwin Wallace University, Case Western Reserve University, and Hiram College: To attend AFROTC classes at Det 630, you must cross register for the Aerospace Studies (ASTU) and Leadership Laboratory classes before the start of the semester through Cleveland State University.
+Both the lecture and lab are a requirement to be eligible for scholarships and eventually a commission in the USAF.
+Please follow the following steps:

 - Fill out a Northeast Ohio Council on Higher Education cross registration form for both ROTC courses.
 Only Baldwin Wallace students must also complete the transient student permit.